 There is absolutely nothing wrong with a flame roasted hot dog or three followed up by a s’more or two.
 In fact, that’s one of our favorite meals.
 But sometimes we like to up the ante in the camp kitchen, and there’s no better way to do that than with a Dutch Oven

 Dutch Ovens can be intimidating.
 They’re heavy (except for anodized aluminum models), and they require specialized care and specialized cooking methods.
 While all these things are true, they’re not as true as you might think, and the trade-off is oh so worth it.
+So, fear not the black pot, fellow adventurers!
 We are here to help you demystify the rewarding (and delicious) art of Dutch Oven cooking, so read on for a short primer then give it a try.
 You’ll be glad you did!

 Even if you’re not familiar with seasoning your grandmother probably is.
 Cast iron is porous, which means while it’s great at holding and releasing heat and flavors evenly it’s also sticky – unless you season it.
 The seasoning process bakes lubricant (fat in this case) into the pores thereby making the cast iron less sticky.
 I’m sure there’s a technical term for all that, but we’re here for grub, not science.
 The seasoning ingredient is your choice.
 Lots of people use bacon fat.
 I don’t because I’m allergic to pork and I don’t want everything I cook to taste like bacon.
 To each his own, but my preference for seasoning is a flavor neutral, and more important cheap, lipid like canola or vegetable oil.